yaron4u/EnigmaCracker/README.md

 If EnigmaCracker finds a wallet with a balance, it will create `wallets_with_balance.txt` file that will contain the info of the discovered wallet.

+Upon execution, EnigmaCracker generates a comprehensive log file named `enigmacracker.log`, which neatly records the entire session history for review and analysis.

 ## Installation

 Clone the repository using: